 As you can see in the linked video above, there’s no fancy editing involved.
 The camera is set in place with a tripod, and the instructor can forget about it and go about teaching class.

 A Facebook Live video is just another one of the must-use tools as part of a larger part of your social media promotion.
-You can leverage some other facebook tools to make your marketing more engaging.
+You can leverage some other social media video tools to make your marketing more engaging.
 It provides another way from which you can engage and build rapport with your legion of online followers.